haedyndh/haedyndarlinghillportfolio/docs/index.markdown

             After sophomore year, I was awarded the largest undergraduate research grant available at my institution to study the relationship between inter-limb hip asymmetry and pain, applying biomechanical analysis to a clinical research context.
           </p>
           <p>
             I play as a fullback/wing for Boston University's Women's Rugby team!
 Team commitments take upwards of 10–15 hours per week, and I love every minute of it.
 Sports, and rugby in particular, have taught me to be resilient, hard working, and collaborative.
+Rugby makes me a better engineer every day.
           </p>

           <div class="skills-grid">